SystemsApproach/ops/control.rst

 components, Runtime Control is where we define an API that logically integrates those components into a unified and coherent set of abstract services.
-It is also an opportunity to “raise the level of abstraction” for the underlying subsystems and hidding implementation details.
+It is also an opportunity to “raise the level of abstraction” for the underlying subsystems and hiding implementation details.

 One of the surprising challenges in defining abstractions is the